 1. Keep Your Face Clean

-If you’re prone to acne, the most important thing you can do is to thoroughly wash your face.
+If you’re prone to breakouts, the most important thing you can do is to thoroughly wash your face.
 The American Academy of Dermatology recommends washing your face twice a day, especially after sweating or exercise.5

-Use a cleanser that’s specifically designed for people with acne, but make sure the ingredients aren’t too harsh or drying for your specific skin type.
+Use a cleanser that’s specifically designed for people with pimples, but make sure the ingredients aren’t too harsh or drying for your specific skin type.
 (If you have very reactive skin, for example, don’t slather your face with something potent without first patch-testing it on your neck or jawline.)

 And be careful of water temperature—using water that’s too hot can dry out your face and actually cause more breakouts.